The Power of One Person

 We might think that a single examiner scoring a subject area over the entire period is the ideal.
 While such was the case for histology/ bacteriology, the practical reality is that the time-period in question is so long that there were likely multiple changes over time impacting the judgment of a sole rater on an biannual test administration.
 For instance, rater tendencies and predilections involving specific focus or emphasis in crafting questions within the subject area; changing expectations of what constitutes an acceptable minimum level of performance by a candidate, etc. In other words, how a rater approached both what questions to ask and how they should be scored ultimately shift over time even when only a single rater was involved in a subject area.
 As one scholar put it, “assigning a grade to an essay is not a precise science.”4 This is not conjecture.
 Ample evidence exists in the scholarly and technical literature specific to scoring extended response items demonstrating that rater (in)consistency is highly problematic to exam reliability.

-At the same time, it seems unlikely that the rater composition, regardless of (in)stability, had minimal impact on licensure candidates in Mississippi.
+At the same time, it seems unlikely that the rater composition, regardless of (in)stability, had much impact on licensure candidates in Mississippi.
 Why?
 Going back to the performance data, few individuals (n=23) failed to demonstrate adequate knowledge to that board.
 The examination in Mississippi presented an easily surmounted hurdle in the candidate’s journey to licensure.

 So was the medical licensing exam in Mississippi little more than pro forma ritual?
 A performative exercise for gaining admittance to the profession?
 Perhaps.
 But in order to answer this we have to look directly at the questions being posed on the Mississippi examination.
 How relevant were they?
 Were they quality items allowing the rater to glean insights into the knowledge and competence of these candidates?
 For this, we sought subject matter review.
 That will be subject of my next blog post.